ainamartinez/CBI_Code/README.md

 The collaboration can be summarized in the following two tasks:

 1. Develop the software to show though a Dashboard informations about water consumption associated to a user (p.e., Gym owner, Hotel owners, and so on).
 See [Dashboard Visualization](#dashboard-visualization)
 2. Develop the software for a Web/App which informs clients (users) and gives then tricks, extra informations, maybe gamification and incenties.
-See [Web/App](#webapp)
+See [Web/App github repository](https://github.com/ainamartinez/CBI_Web)

 ## Team 2 Focus on hospitality sector
 Team 2 is focusing mainly on the hospitality sector, specifically hotels.
 The solution is a dual approach aimed at encouraging tourists to consume less water during their stay and reducing costs while improving water savings for hotels.